 - Herbs - This recipe calls for fresh oregano which can be difficult to find.
 In the recipe notes I tell you how to swap for dried oregano.
 You can use thyme, basil, or parsley as well.

-How To Make Halibut With Artichokes And Lemon: Step-By-Step
+How To Make Halibut With Capers And Lemon: Step-By-Step

 Here are some quick visual instructions.
 Remember that full instructions with the exact ingredients are in the printable recipe card: